joseluisluri/pixelfont-challenge/README.md

 ## Problem definition

 In a bitmap, a number is composed by digits, and each digit by a group of pixels.
-For this challenge, a digit is represented in a flat array of 12 slots (3x4) and each pixel, can take the value 1 (filled) or 0 (empty).
+For this challenge, a digit is represented in a flat array of 12 slots (3x4).
+Each pixel can take the value 1 (filled) or 0 (empty).

-A digit is something like that:
+A digit is something like this:

 |Image|ASCII|
 |-|-|